SalazarDomingo/FDA-Drug-Adverse-Effects-Analysis/README.md

 The data files used in this analysis were downloaded from the web page https://open.fda.gov/downloads/ of the OpenFDA project.
-These files came in the json format and were stored in the json_files/ sub-folder.
+These files came in the json format and were stored in a sub-folder called json_files/.
-But these files are quite large and consequently the json_files/ folder is not included in this repository.
+These files are quite large and consequently the json_files/ sub-folder is not included in this repository.

 The python files transformed these json files into pickle dictionaries (also very large and stored in a folder called obj/, not included in this repository) and then picked up the relevant fields from them to